chengcli/canoe/README-fork.md

     rm -rf canoe.git
     ```

- 7. You can now clone your `canoe-dev` repository on your machine
+ 7. You can now clone your `canoe-dev` repository to your machine
     ```bash
     git clone https://<username>@github.com/<username>/canoe-dev.git
     ```

- 8. Add the original repo as remote to fetch future changes.
+ 8. Add the original repo as `upstream` to fetch future changes.
     ```bash
     git remote add upstream https://github.com/chengcli/canoe.git
     ```

-    Now, you can list all your remotes with `git remote -v`.
+ 9. Now, you can list all your remotes with `git remote -v`.
 You should see:
     ```
     origin	https://<username>@github.com/<username>/canoe-dev (fetch)
     origin	https://<username>@github.com/<username>/canoe-dev (push)
     upstream	https://github.com/chengcli/canoe.git (fetch)
     upstream	https://github.com/chengcli/canoe.git (push)
     ```

+ 10. push and pull changes
-    > When you push, do so on `origin` with `git push origin`.
+    - When you push, do so on `origin` with `git push origin`.

-    > When you want to pull changes from `upstream` you can just fetch the remote and rebase on top of your work.
+    > Replace `<branch_naem>` with your the name of your development branch
     ```bash
+    git push origin <branch_name>
+    ```

+    - When you want to pull changes from `upstream`, do so on `upstream` and `rebase` on top of your work.
+    ```bash
     git fetch upstream
     git rebase upstream/master
     ```
-      And solve the conflicts if any
+    And, finally, resolve the conflicts if any.